-The circumstances surrounding Bergdahl's capture remain something of a mystery.
+The circumstances surrounding Bergdahl’s capture remain something of a mystery.
 There has been some speculation that he willingly walked away from his unit, raising the question of whether he could be charged with being absent without leave or desertion.
-A senior U.S. official told The Associated Press on Saturday that the Army would make the decision on any charges but that the feeling at the moment was that Bergdahl had suffered enough.
+A senior U.S. official told The Associated Press on Saturday that the Army would make the decision on any charges but that the feeling at the moment was that Bergdahl had suffered enough in his ordeal.
 The official was not authorized to discuss the matter by name and requested anonymity.

 In 2012, Rolling Stone magazine quoted emails Bergdahl is said to have sent to his parents that suggest he was disillusioned with America’s mission in Afghanistan, had lost faith in the U.S. Army’s mission there and was considering desertion.
 Bergdahl told his parents he was “ashamed to even be American.”